hongwang600/RelationDectection/README.md

 # Relation Dectection
-I am working on organizing the code...
+I put the code for the paper of "Sentence Embedding Alignment for Lifelong Relation Extraction" in this repo https://github.com/hongwang600/Lifelong_Relation_Detection